davidgiven/fluxengine/doc/disk-apple2.md

 fluxengine read apple2
 ```

 You should end up with an `apple2.img` which is 143360 bytes long.
-It will be in physical sector ordering.
-You can specify a sector ordering,
+It will be in
+physical sector ordering.
+You can specify a sector ordering, `--appledos` or
-`appledos` or `prodos` to get an image intended for use in an emulator,
+`--prodos` to get an image intended for use in an emulator, due to the logical
-due to the logical sector mapping issue described above:
+sector mapping issue described above:

 ```
-fluxengine read apple2 prodos
+fluxengine read apple2 --prodos
 ```

+You will also need this for filesystem access.

 Writing discs
 -------------